buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.5 =
 * Widgets - Added new 'Profile Completion' widget for showing profile completion progress
+* Compatibility - Global fix for all radio and checkbox conflicts with various plugins

 = 1.2.4 =
 * Errors - Fixed PHP fatal error in certain situations